Choose the best wood to burn

-Alder – Gives a poor heat output and does not last very long.
+Alder – Poor heat output and doesn’t last very long.

-Apple – Has a steady slow burn when the wood is dry and a good heat output with a small visible flame and pleasant odour.
+Apple – Steady slow burn when the wood is dry.
+A good heat output with a small visible flame and pleasant odour.

 Ash – Excellent burning wood.
-It gives a great heat and flame output and also burns when green.
+It gives a great heat/flame output and also burns when green.
 Best heat output gained when wood is dry.